jc-juarez/dynamocharlotte/README.md

 *Requirements: Python 3.6+ installed.

-Download the 'dynamocharlotte' folder and paste it inside the directory where you will be working on.
+Download the 'dynamocharlotte' folder and add it inside the directory where you will be working on.
 Now create a Python File and import Dynamo Charlotte as follows:

 ```python
 import dynamocharlotte as dc